-Organizations implementing the hashing strategy can store password data while ensuring the protection of the passwords database from potential hackers.
+Organizations implementing the hashing strategy can store password data while protecting the password database from potential hackers.
 Instead, the hacking attempt would provide the hackers with a list of hashes that take longer to crack and grant organizations more time to recover or take preventative measures.

 On the other hand, salting refers to the technique in which a unique marker is assigned to each password.
 Therefore, even if two employees use the same common password, different hashes are appointed to each password.

 Assign Two-Factor or Multiple-Factor Authentication

 It’s possible to amplify password protection with a two-factor or multi-factor authentication (MFA) system.
-This approach requires the employees to enter their password and pass a security test to log into their account.
+This approach requires the employees to enter their password and pass a security test to log into their accounts.
 The security test can include multiple identification approaches, biometrics, facial recognition, or email confirmation.
-This authentication tactic is supported by the NIST guidelines, as it can significantly increase password security.
+The NIST guidelines support this authentication tactic, which can significantly increase password security.
 Unfortunately, the guidelines do not specify approved MFA sources.

 However, NIST has debarred the use of SMS messages for two-factor authentication.
 The updated guidelines state that sending SMS messages is risky since the message content could be intercepted or redirected, thereby paving the way for unauthorized access.
-Although, if a business is using SMS messages for their two-factor authentication procedures, they must certify that the user connects their phone number to a mobile network instead of a VoIP service.
+Although, if a business uses SMS messages for their two-factor authentication procedures, they must certify that the user connects their phone number to a mobile network instead of a VoIP service.

 Avoid Frequent Password Changes

 The 2020 NIST guidelines further urge users to avoid changing their passwords periodically.
 The guidelines encourage users only to change their password frequently if the credentials are compromised or for a user request.
 Moreover, the guidelines also highlight some password creation practices.

 According to NIST, users must create passwords that they can easily remember.
 The password length can vary, featuring at least 64 characters.
 Additionally, the passwords can use any characters that facilitate memorization, such as spaces.
-The guidelines discourage using special characters as they can halter the commitment to memory.
+The guidelines discourage using special characters as they can alter the commitment to memory.